da-moon/go-template/README.md

 I won't cover NodeJS, Python, Go-Toolchain, and Pre-commit setup in this document.
-I would explain how to install rust-based dependencies.
-Make sure to install `Ripgrep` through your favorite package manager
+I would explain how to install rust-based dependencies. ake sure to install `Ripgrep` through your favorite package manager

 ### Rust ToolChain